albertodev01/equations/example/README.md

 # Examples

-This folder contains some examples showing how the `equations` package can be used.
+This folder contains some examples to show how the `equations` package could be used.
 In particular:

   - the `dart_example/` folder contains a Dart CLI app that uses the `equations` package;
   - the `flutter_example/` folder contains a Flutter app that uses the `equations` package.